 We also ensured integration with such external functions as sending notifications, 1C accounting, bank services, and Google maps API.

 As you can see, all functions are tailored to the business objectives of the service.
-Depending on your special needs, the set may be different — and it defines the cost of the product.
+Depending on your special needs, the set may be different — and it defines the cost of the TMS software development.

 TMS Development Cost

-The cost of the development is calculated on the basis of project length.
-After discussing your idea and deciding on the necessary functionality, a project manager calculates the working hours the project will take.
-It includes User Interface and User Experience design, front-end and back-end development, and quality assessment (automation and acceptance tests).
+The cost of transportation logistics software development is calculated based on project length.
+After discussing your idea and deciding on the functionality, a project manager calculates the working hours the project will take.
+It includes User Interface and User Experience design, front-end and back-end development, transportation app development, and quality assessment (automation and acceptance tests).

 For the modern TMS, the essential elements are administration control panel, GIS and driver-dispatcher communication functions, and integrated accounting.
 Based on this minimal set, the approximate price of the full circle of development is $ 200K.
 Though, it may vary depending on the set of functions which are important for your business.